UoB-COMSM0110/2023-group-1/README.md

 ### Process (15% ~750 words)
-Our team worked together effectively.
+Our team worked together effectively throughout the design process.
 We used [Kanban boards](ReportMaterial/KanbanBoards) to keep a track of the outstanding tasks (We used Atlassian to host these, but saved PDFs of the board at various stages of development for our report).
 We used GitHub to host our work, as was required by the unit.
 However, the way we used it developed throughout the project.

+Throughout the project we continually delegated tasks between ourselves.
+We used WhatsApp to stay connected and updated with any changes or concerns we ran into through the development process.
+This allowed us to address anything which was a "quick fix" over message without the need to organise a scheduled team meeting.
+We found this helped us work efficiently and with a greater degree of freedom.
+However, this meant that sometimes our Kanban boards got quite out of sync with what needed doing at any given time as we would organise ourselves over WhatsApp.
+Reflecting on this — for future projects we thought it would be worth designating someone to be in charge of updating and maintaining the Kansan boards so that everyone has access to a clear view of what needs doing and which tasks have been assigned to which person.

 We had a game-jam in reading week.
 This was a whole-day affair, and was the first significant chunk of time we spent as a team developing the game.
 While we were using GitHub to keep a track of our changes, we ran into problems because we had not formalised an agreed-upon workflow.
-Therefore, noone was using branches.
-Rather we we commiting straight to 'main', or even dropping files directly into the github repo via the gui.
+Therefore, no-one was using branches.
+Rather we we committing straight to 'main', or even dropping files directly into the GitHub repo via the gui.
 This lead to the situation where people were making great features on their local copy of the repo, but that this was completely different to everyone else's local copy.
-Therefore, even though we had managed to make a minimum-viable-product locally, this was not reflected on the GitHub, and took a lot of work to fix (many thanks to Ollie, the TA for helping us untabgle the knots).
-Fortunately we were able to recover our work, and this mishap prompted us to  use a standardised Git workflow.
+Therefore, even though we had managed to make a minimum-viable-product locally, this was not reflected on the GitHub, and took a lot of work to fix (many thanks to Ollie, the TA for helping us untangle the knots).
+Fortunately, we were able to recover our work, and this mishap prompted us to use a standardised Git workflow.
 Everyone had a personal branch.
 When they were ready with a feature, they had to checkout their local main, pull from origin, checkout their personal branch, merge with main, and only when all conflicts were resolved could they push.
 When pushed they had to make a pull request to get their changes into main.
 This system worked for us, and we didn't have any other Git mishaps.

-Throughout the project we continually delegated tasks between ourselves.
-We used Whatsapp to stay connected and updated with any changes or concerns we ran into through the development process.
-This allowed us to address anything which was a "quick fix" over message without the need to organise a scheduled team meeting.
-We found this helped us work efficiently and with a greater degree of freedom.
 We split up different features between ourselves so that we could work independently.
-Though, during our game-jam we found the practise of pair-programming helpful to get started on setting up the foundations of the game.
+Though, during our game-jam we found the practice of pair-programming helpful to get started on setting up the foundations of the game.
 Working together in one room allowed us to talk about and share code so that we all understood and were in agreement about what the first key features of the game should be.

-Teamwork.
-How did you work together, what tools did you use.
-Did you have team roles?
-Reflection on how you worked together.
+We found that meeting up in person was an invaluable tool through the development process.
+We would meet for a short period of time after our Software Engineering lab to check in on the project and make sure we all knew what the next sections to focus on were.
+The regularity of the lab was helpful as other deadlines and work meant that there were periods where we were all busy with different things.
+The lab meetings allowed us to catch-up and chat about how we were finding the project and whether we needed help with any sections.
+We tried to find a work schedule that worked for all of us: according to the project timetable laid out at the beginning of term weeks 8 and 9 should have resulted in the evaluation section of the report being done.
+During this time we had several overlapping deadlines for other courses so as a team we decided that this work should be split up between us for the first week of the Easter break to give us a chance to complete our other work to a high standard.
+We thought that this practice of assessing upcoming challenges with workflow in advance to address problems before they occur was very successful and would definitely employ this technique for future projects.

 ### Conclusion (10% ~500 words)
 Reflect on project as a whole.
 Lessons learned.
 Reflect on challenges.
 Future work.